SecureAuth on Adaptive Authentication

 That’s where adaptive authentication enters the game.
 We’re all familiar with the cumbersome security methods of yesterday, such as hardware tokens or smart cards that get lost and are expensive to replace.
-We also know that users will opt for convenient workarounds rather than following a multi-step policy.
+We also know that users will opt for convenient workarounds rather than following a multi-step login policy.
 Security teams have learned the hard way that more friction actually means less security when it comes to authenticating users.

 Adaptive authentication fits the bill precisely because it offers a better user experience and enhances older methodologies like two-factor authentication.
 Behind the scenes, the solution relies on user and device-based attributes like geo-location, IP addresses, device fingerprints and other data to validate them against risk-based workflows.
 Those context-based tools distinguish between authorized users and possible bad actors.
-The user doesn’t perceive any of those steps, instead they quickly access the resources they need without being asked to supply their grandmother’s maiden name or a string of numbers from a hardware token.
+The user doesn’t perceive any of those steps.
+Instead, users quickly access the resources they need without being asked to supply their grandmother’s maiden name or a string of numbers from a hardware token.
 It’s all about smoothly and efficiently confirming user identity without disruption.

 The KuppingerCole report examines these authenticators and adaptive authentication methodologies, including SecureAuth’s tools.
 If you’re curious how different vendors stack up, you’ll find detailed comparisons in terms of functionality, user experience, flexibility and security.
 You can also consider solutions in terms of integration and on-premise and cloud enterprise applications.